-As at 31 December 2019 and 2018, the Group does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets, except that the credit risks associated with trade receivables from a major customer is mitigated as disclosed in note 25.
+As at 31 December 2020 and 2019, the Group does not hold any collateral or other credit enhancements to cover its credit risks associated with its financial assets.

 Trade receivables arising from contracts with customers

 Before accepting any new customer, the Group has delegated a team responsible for determination of credit limits and credit approvals.
 Other monitoring procedures are in place to ensure that follow-up action is taken to recover overdue debts.
 The Group only accepts bills issued by reputable banks if trade receivables are settled by bills.
 In this regard, the directors of the Company consider that the Group's credit risk is significantly reduced.